hypier/docs.role.fun/README.md

 ## Features

-- **Open source models:** Choose from a variety of AI models or bring yours, create your very own AI characters.
+- **Open source models:** Choose from a variety of AI models supported by [monolyth.ai](https://monolyth.ai/) or bring yours, create your very own AI characters.
 - **Customize Characters:** Create your own characters, personas and UI unique.
 - **Generate Images:** Create images with open-source AI models.
 - **ElevenLabs Voice:** Create characters that can talk to users with a realistic voice.